California finally caught up with local communities when a ban on sales of breeding mill puppies, kittens and bunnies went into effect Jan. 1.

 Among them were Burbank, Garden Grove, Glendale, Hermosa Beach, Los Angeles, Long Beach, South Pasadena and West Hollywood.

 This law doesn’t affect breeders who sell their animals privately.
-Consumers must still do their homework when purchasing pets from a breeder.
-Anyone working with a breeder should check the conditions in which the animals being bred live, how often the animals have litters and how the breeding is done.
+Consumers must still do their homework when purchasing those pets.
+Anyone working with a breeder should check the conditions in which the animals live, how often the animals have litters and how the breeding is done.

 Why ban puppy mills?

-California taxpayers spend $250 million annually to feed and house animals in local animal shelters while puppy mills and kitten factories continue mass operations breeding pets for profit, according to the fact sheet.
+California taxpayers spend $250 million annually to take care of animals in local animal shelters while puppy mills and kitten factories continue mass operations breeding pets for profit, according to the fact sheet.

 Friends and Foes of the puppy mill ban